So, it’s time to head out and hit the trail. You’ve got your backpack, your tent and… your sandals?

 Teva is a universal name in hiking sandals.
 Their Verra model is a classic Velcro laced sandal with minimal foot protection.
 It’s built on a lightweight sandal sole with moderate tread.

 The sandal would be a good choice for moderate to light hiking and mud conditions.

-Overall, I think this sandal is a good choice for a camp shoe after hiking.
+Overall, I think Verra’s are a good choice for an outdoor sandal after hiking.
 It’s lightweight and compressible with a minimalist frame that will easily disappear into a backpack.

 Thanks to the Velcro design it’s also going to be a good fit for any unique foot shape.
 The open design is guaranteed to feel good after a long day of wearing hiking boots!

 Taking more than one page out of KEEN’s hiking sandal playbook, these are an inexpensive alternative.
 If you’re on a budget and looking for a hiking sandal this might be your pick!